john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

 ### First Age

+These days start before the Sun and Moon exist, but end in the early written history when Melkor is expelled from Arda.

 * [Elves](https://en.wikipedia.org/wiki/Elf_%28Middle-earth%29) are awakened by [Ilúvatar](https://en.wikipedia.org/wiki/Eru_Il%C3%BAvatar).
 * [Sauron](https://en.wikipedia.org/wiki/Sauron) is originally a [Maia](https://en.wikipedia.org/wiki/Maia_%28Middle-earth%29), or demigod servant, to [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB), but he is corrupted and becomes the chief lieutenant of [Melkor](https://en.wikipedia.org/wiki/Morgoth).
 * Melkor captures Elves and begins breeding [Orcs](https://en.wikipedia.org/wiki/Orc_%28Middle-earth%29) from them.